Penguin38/OpenLinuxAnalysisKit/README.md

 $ ./script/build.sh
 ```

-To load the module's commands to a running crash-8.0.4+ session, enter:
+To load the module's commands to a running crash-android 8.0.6+ session, enter:

 ```
-crash> extend <path-to>/output/arm64/linux-parser.so
+crash-android> extend <path-to>/output/arm64/linux-parser.so
 ```
 To show the module's commands, enter:

 ```
-crash> extend
+crash-android> extend
 SHARED OBJECT                           COMMANDS
 <path-to>/output/arm64/linux-parser.so  lp
 ```